Patrick Logan: Military career

 In 1810 he joined the 57th Foot Regiment and served in the Peninsular War.
 He took part in the battles of Salamanca with the retreat from Salamanca; Vittoria; Nivelle and Toulouse.
-Logan's regiment was sent to Canada in 1814 where he stayed for a year before joining Wellington's Army of Occupation in Paris.
+Logan's regiment was sent to Canada in 1814 where he stayed for a year before joining the Duke of Wellington's Army of Occupation in Paris.
 He left the army during peacetime and returned to Ireland to take up farming.

 Deciding that life as a farmer was not for him, he rejoined the 57th Foot Regiment in 1819.
 On 5 September 1823 he married Letitia Anna O'Beirne and they had two children, Robert Abraham Logan (1824 – ?) and Letitia Bingham Logan (1826 – ?).
 His regiment was ordered to New South Wales, leaving Cork on 5 January 1825.

 Logan arrived in Sydney, New South Wales, with his regiment on 22 April 1825 aboard the Hooghly.
 Most of his time in Sydney was spent guarding convicts.
 In November, Governor Thomas Brisbane appointed Logan as commandant of the convict settlement at Moreton Bay, Queensland.
 It was March 1826 by the time he reached the settlement, aboard the Amity ship.